 Image “spider.jpg” – In Folder “Pictures – Pesticides” “Spiders don’t want to bother you, and help in the garden to eat up undesirable and nasty bugs.”

 Biological control agents can be useful in the right situation.
-A growing number of garden centers will sell ladybugs by the hundreds to customers, but in a pinch, they are also available on Amazon.
+A growing number of garden centers will sell ladybugs by the hundreds to customers.

 Despite their cute appearance and gentle names, ladybugs are voracious hunters of undesirable garden pests.
 Another backyard buddy, the praying mantis, devours almost any insect that enters its domain.

 Image – “mantis.jpg” – In folder “Pictures – Pesticide” “The praying mantis is always a welcome addition in any garden to keep undesirable pests away.”

 The funny thing about biological agents is that they have a way of correcting themselves over time.
 If you introduce ladybugs to control aphids, and the aphids are all devoured, you’ll have no more food supply for the ladybugs and they’ll go on their way to where the pests are.

 Here it is, what we’ve all been waiting for!

 This includes the use of any sprays, powders, granules, and any other chemical applied to kill, attract, interrupt, or repel pests.
 Chemical solutions to your problem are the last option in your list of possibilities.